Young child on a phone

 One of Twitch’s most popular content categories, Just Chatting, is simply videos of people talking about whatever is on their minds, like a talk show.

 That said, Twitch’s streaming service is centered on video games.
-Anyone can stream themselves playing or watch other people play.
+Anyone can stream themselves playing and millions of users spend hours watching other people play.

-Twitch reports having around 31 million viewers every day
+Twitch attracts around 35 million viewers every day

-While many parents might not understand why their child would want to watch someone else play video games, the appeal is huge for gaming community members.
+It may be hard to imagine why kids would want to watch someone else play video games, but the appeal is huge for gaming community members.

 Like how you might follow your favorite sports players or celebrities, Twitch users enjoy following their favorite streamers.